 If a problem occurs, the clock may indicate this as either a fault or an alarm.
 A fault signifies a hardware problem inside the clock that may clear on its own or may need attention.
 An alarm signifies some external influence that may interfere with the operation of the clock.
 During an alarm, the clock will adopt protective measures to guard its integrity until the interference is no longer detected.
-Further definition of the faults and alarms are defined in Table 6.1, and may be declared on the front panel and from the web interface.
 See details in Section 6.6.4 for fault display indications.
+See Table 11.1, Table 11.2, and Table 11.3 for bit assignments of clock conditions.